-- bleeding. if excessive, blood transfusion is given.
+- If excessive, blood transfusion is needed

 - numbness below the wound site.
 This is due to cut nerves and more common with open surgery.
 It can take a few months to recover.

 - bulge below the scar.
 This occurs with open surgery and is due to muscle weakness.
-It carries no consequence but may be of cosmetic bother.
+It carries no consequence but may be of cosmetic bother

 - no excess bleeding needing blood transfusion ( 5% occurrence )